slowernews/wisdom-tldr/chapters/chapter_appendix.md

 <!--
-> *'The measure of intelligence is the ability to change.' -- Albert Einstein* -->
+> *'The measure of intelligence is the ability to change.' -- Albert Einstein*
+> *'Keep away from people who try to belittle your ambitions.
+Small people always do that, but the really great make you feel that you, too, can become great.' -- Mark Twain*
+-->

 > *'In every work of genius we recognize our own rejected thoughts; they come back to us with a certain alienated majesty.' -- Ralph Waldo Emerson*